Enter your name to join a lobby:

 Advance / Withdraw All Infantry

 Advance All Infantry moves every eligible infantry one square forward in a single action, costing 1 move.
 Withdraw All Infantry moves all infantry one square backward, even those currently in combat.
 Each can only be used once per turn.
+Advance All Infantry moves all infantry regardless of General command radius.

 Fielding Reserves